This is what the crisis along the US border looks like

 Title 42 frozen, but plans still underway

 The Department of Homeland Security last week released a plan for the scheduled end of Title 42.
-It involved surging resources to the border -- including hiring nearly 1,000 Border Patrol processing coordinators -- and increasing transportation resources, like flights and buses.
+It involved surging resources to the border -- including hiring nearly 1,000 Border Patrol processing coordinators -- and increasing transportation resources, such as flights and buses.

 Despite the freeze on ending the policy, US authorities are moving forward with planning.